Maximizing Productivity: Process Improvement Techniques in Manufacturing

 Six Sigma: Reducing Variation and Defects

-Six Sigma is another renowned process improvement technique that aims to reduce process variation and minimize defects.
+Six Sigma is another renowned process improvement technique that aims to optimize existing processes by reducing process variation and minimizing defects.

 By utilizing the DMAIC (Define, Measure, Analyze, Improve, Control) framework, manufacturers can systematically identify and address quality issues.
 This structured approach to problem-solving involves collecting data, conducting statistical analysis, and implementing control measures to ensure consistent product quality.